 As with any home purchase, you’ll need to ensure that you can comfortably afford a townhouse before you start shopping for one.
 Make sure your budget includes not only the cost of the property itself but also your HOA payments, if applicable.
 Keep in mind that townhouses are subject to the ebb and flow of the broader real estate market, which means that prices have risen sharply over the past few years.
 If you want to build a new townhouse, working with a general contractor, the average cost in the United States is between $115,500 to $237,500 (depending on region and customization) as of late 2022, according to Fixr.com

 2. Make a must-have list for the community

 You probably already know what you want from the house, in terms of bedroom size, layout and other factors.
 With a townhouse, it’s important to also consider what you’d like in the community, such as a community pool, a less-restrictive HOA or a security gate at the entrance.

 3. Perk up your ears

-Shared walls mean it may be possible to hear what’s happening in your neighbor’s house, and vice versa.
-When you’re checking out houses, listen carefully to see how much sound travels from next door.
-(If you’re able to purchase an end unit, you’ll only have to worry about half the noise, but these typically have more windows and can cost more as a result.
+Shared walls mean it might be possible to hear what’s happening in your neighbor’s house, and vice versa.
+When you’re checking out townhouses, listen carefully to see how much sound travels from next door.
+If you’re able to purchase an end unit, you’ll only have to worry about half the noise, but these typically have more windows and can cost more as a result.

 4. Check out the common areas

 5. Talk to your future neighbors

 It’s always a good idea to talk to potential neighbors when you’re considering buying a home.
-It’s particularly important when buying a townhouse, since you’ll be in closer proximity to them.
-Ask them what the vibe of the community is like, and if there are any HOA issues you should know about.
+It’s particularly important when buying a townhouse, since you’ll likely be in closer proximity to them.
+Ask them what they like about the area and if there are any HOA issues you should know about.

 6. Read the HOA rules